Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 [potentially vulnerable](https://www.pentestpartners.com/blog/tr-064-worm-its-not-mirai-and-the-outages-are-interesting/)
 to remote command injections is the "LAN-Side DSL CPE Configuration" protocol, or **TR-064**.
-Even though this protocol was designed to be used over the internal network only, it's been used to configure routers over the internet.
+Even though this protocol was designed to be used over the internal network only, it's been used to configure routers over the internet in the past.
 Remote command injection vulnerabilities in this protocol have been used to extract things like WiFi credentials from routers remotely with just a few packets.

 This router has a binary conveniently named `/bin/tr064`; if we take a look, we find this right in the `main()` function: